Are you having trouble getting started or making progress on the Architect Exam?!?? Is the self-guided nature of the ARE not working for you?

 Math is only one of the many hurdles.
 I stink at math and looking back it wasn’t that hard.

-4. You have a passion for people, just as much as environments
+4. You have a passion for people, just as much as buildings or environments

 You love learning about human beings, their cultures and differences.
 It is a never ending topic of fascination: